Detectability, Duality, and Surplus Extraction

 {\bf Note:} If types satisfy probabilistic independence, then $\pi(t)$ is an extreme point of $C$ for each $t\in T$.

 {\bf Note: } If $T$ is finite, then probabilistic independence reduces to the standard {\it convex independence} condition of Cr{\' e}mer-McLean, that is

 Cr{\' e}mer and McLean (1988) show that when $T$ and $S$ are finite, then full extraction holds whenever beliefs satisfy convex independence.
 This is no longer true when $T$ is infinite, as the example in the next section illustrates.
-We sketch a standard argument for this classic result next, to motivate the main ideas we develop in the following sections.
+We sketch a standard argument for the classic result when $T$ and $S$ are both finite next, to motivate the main ideas we develop in the following sections.